 In doing so, TokenCLIP adaptively selects the most semantically relevant combination of textual subspaces for each token, without requiring an explicitly tailored textual space for every token.
 The main contributions of this paper are as follows: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=1pt] \item We reveal that current methods rely on indiscriminate alignment, which limits the capacity of textual spaces to capture comprehensive anomaly semantics.
 To address this limitation, we propose TokenCLIP, a novel fine-grained alignment framework that adaptively assigns a weighted combination of textual subspaces to each token.
-This enables semantics-aware textual supervision at the token level for fine-grained anomaly recognition. \item We formulate the dynamic alignment between tokens and orthogonal textual subspaces as an OT problem.
-Solving this yields the transport mass from each token to individual subspaces, enabling sufficient optimization across the textual subspaces and their specialization.
-To further specialize the textual subspaces, we further sparsify the transport plan by selecting the most semantically relevant subspaces for each token. \item We conduct extensive experiments across a wide range of object semantics to evaluate the effectiveness of TokenCLIP.
-Results on both industrial and medical anomaly detection benchmarks demonstrate its superiority in capturing diverse and comprehensive abnormality. \end{itemize}
+This enables semantics-aware textual supervision at the token level for fine-grained anomaly recognition. \item We formulate the dynamic alignment between tokens and orthogonal textual subspaces as an OT problem, where the marginal constraint and minimal cost objective respectively ensure sufficient optimization and encourage semantic specialization across subspaces.
+The transport plan is further sparsified by choosing topK subspaces for each token. \item We conduct extensive experiments across a wide range of object semantics to evaluate the effectiveness of TokenCLIP.
+Results on both industrial and medical benchmarks demonstrate its superiority in capturing diverse and comprehensive anomaly semantics. \end{itemize}